-UC Irvine Medical Center attains “Baby-Friendly” hospital designation for efforts to promote healthy breastfeeding
+UC Irvine Medical Center attains “Baby-Friendly” designation for promoting healthy breastfeeding

 December 21, 2017